vuongvu01/armor-forked/README.md

     ⚠️ Please don't use "Squash and merge" or "Rebase" when merging changes from `dev` to `master` as it will make GitHub really confused.

-    ℹ️ This routine may be automated in future.
 3. As soon as the PR gets merged, [a new version will be published](https://github.com/deliveryhero/armor/packages/210156).
 4. An updated version of the [documentation](https://deliveryhero.github.io/armor/) will be published as well.
 5. There is no need to pull back the `master` branch locally after the CD process is done.
 In fact, you should not have the `master` branch locally at all.